jmwilson/ollie/README.md

     - "trigger on digital zero"
     - "trigger on the rising edge"
     - "set trigger slope to negative"
+- set trigger value:
+    - "set trigger value to minus 150 millivolts"
+    - "set trigger value on channel 3 to 5 volts" (changing trigger on a different channel only supported on Keysight)
+- auto set trigger voltages (only on Keysight):
+    - "auto set trigger values"
+    - "reset trigger values"
+- set trigger coupling:
+    - "set trigger coupling to AC"
+    - "make the trigger DC coupled"
+- set trigger holdoff:
+    - "set trigger holdoff to 100 nanoseconds"
+- set trigger sweep mode:
+    - "set trigger mode to normal"
+    - "set sweep mode to auto"
+- force trigger and acquisition:
+    - "force trigger"
-- save screen captures to a USB drive (only on Keysight): "take a screen shot"
+- save screen captures to a USB drive (only on Keysight):
+    - "take a screen shot"
 - change probe attenuation ratio and coupling
     - "set probe one ratio to 100"
     - "set probe two coupling to AC"